ednisley/TC4Server/README.md

-Temperature information may be obtained in one of two ways from the TC4Server: by connecting to it over its serial interface and sending commands and reading the responses, or by passively receiving USB HID reports from a TC4Server built with USB HID support and running on an Arduino which supports the USB HID interface.
+Temperature information may be obtained in one of two ways from the TC4Server: by connecting to it over its serial interface and sending commands and reading the responses, or by passively receiving USB HID reports from a TC4Server built with USB HID support and run on an Arduino which supports the USB HID interface.
 Both methods may be used concurrently.

 When sending commands to the TC4Server over the serial interface, the